Everything we know about the PS5 Pro

 (Image credit: Sony)

-It took PlayStation's lead architect, Mark Cerny, just nine minutes to outline the new PlayStation 5 Pro and tell us where flagship PlayStation hardware is headed in the future.
-The PS5 Pro will utilize a more powerful GPU to deliver "enhanced gaming experiences" – faster framerates without visual compromises.
+It took PlayStation's lead architect, Mark Cerny, just nine minutes to outline the new PlayStation 5 Pro and tell us where flagship PlayStation hardware is headed for the remainder of the generation.
+The PS5 Pro utilizes a more powerful GPU to deliver "enhanced gaming experiences" – faster framerates without visual compromises.
 That means that if you have a gaming display that can make the most of frame rates above 60fps, the PS5 Pro is perfect for you, so long as you can afford it.
 Luckily, all of the best PS5 accessories will work on the new model, so if you're planning to upgrade things further, you've got plenty of options.
 On the other hand, people are asking where on earth all of this generation's big console-selling exclusives are.

 PS5 Pro release date